Mortal Kombat (2011 video game): Plot

 After Shao Kahn's death, Raiden vows to rebuild Earthrealm with Cage and Blade.
 Quan Chi, now shown to be an agent of Shinnok, the exiled Elder God of darkness, reveals that the destruction of Shao Kahn and the weakening of Earthrealm by the death of their fighters was part of their plan to conquer all the realms for their own bidding.

 Characters

 The game had 28 playable characters at launch.
 Four other fighters were DLC characters.
-The playable characters in bold are new to the series, while the italicized ones are guest characters.
+The playable characters in bold are new to the series, while the italicized ones represents guest characters.

 Cyber Sub-Zero and Quan Chi are secret characters in the original PlayStation 3 and Xbox 360 versions, however they are unlocked in the Komplete Edition.
-Goro, Kintaro and Shao Kahn are non-playable boss characters.
-Kratos is a PlayStation exclusive.
-Sweet Tooth was considered to be the PlayStation exclusive before Kratos was chosen.
-Marcus Fenix was considered as a potential character for the Xbox 360 release.
+Goro, Kintaro and Shao Kahn are only playable through mods.
+Kratos from the God of War series is a PlayStation exclusive.
+Sweet Tooth from the Twisted Metal series was considered to be the PlayStation exclusive before Kratos was chosen.
+Marcus Fenix from the Gears of War series was considered as a potential character for the Xbox 360 release.
 Tremor is included in the PlayStation Vita version, only in some character challenge towers.
 Motaro and Shinnok appear in a few cutscenes in the story mode.